 Have some free time and wondering what to watch, play, listen to, etc.?
 Well we have some suggestions for you!

-Ben’s Anime Pick: Demon Slayer – Ufotable is my favorite animation studio because they consistently deliver breathtaking visuals in their series, and Demon Slayer continues that trend with telling an action-packed, emotional, and somewhat predictable story.
-After his sister is turned into a demon and the rest of his family is slaughtered, teenager Tanjiro begins a long journey to track down the first demon in existence, and hopefully a cure for his sibling.
-It’s a dark tale, but one with occasional pockets of happiness and humor, fun supporting characters, and stunning fights with choreography almost as impressive as the animation.
+Ben’s Anime Pick: Demon Slayer: Kimetsu no Yaiba – Ufotable is my favorite animation studio because they consistently deliver breathtaking visuals in their series.
+Their newest anime, Demon Slayer continues that trend while also telling an action-packed, emotional story that’s not only features the studio’s best animation to date, but a stellar score and killer choreography in its fights as well.
+After Tanjiro’s sister Nezuko is turned into a demon and the rest of their family is slaughtered, the teenager embarks on a long, dangerous journey to track down the first (and most powerful) demon in order to find a cure for his sibling.
+It’s a dark tale, but also has its share of happiness, humor, and lovable supporting characters that’ll get you completely invested in their stories as you will be with Tanjiro’s.
 Come for the visuals, stay for the feels.

 Seriously though, it’s almost worth watching just because of the animation…

 Ben’s Mobile Game Pick: Pokémon Go – I’ve been playing Pokémon Go on and off ever since its release in July 2016, and it’s only gotten better over time.
 From Niantic taking their time releasing new Pokémon, to events that let you catch tons of certain pocket monsters in short amounts of time, to the adventure sync feature – an option that allows you to make progress on hatching eggs or getting candies for your partner Pokémon even while the app is closed – I’m always finding new reasons to keep playing it.
 The only new feature I refuse to use one that allows you to change teams.
 TEAM INSTINCT FOR LIFE!